 Gradient’s extensive expertise in chemical fate and transport analysis helps our clients interpret complex environmental data and/or predict chemical concentrations when data are not available.
 Whether using detailed physical/biogeochemical models; data-driven mass balance approaches; or more complex, hybridized techniques, we excel at identifying the most effective combination of modeling and data analysis to solve even the most complicated fate and transport questions.

-Chemical Transport Modeling and Remedy Evaluation at Superfund Site
+Chemical Transport Modeling and Remedy Evaluation at a Superfund Site

 Gradient developed a groundwater flow and solute transport model to help evaluate benefits associated with remediation options at a Superfund site.
 We used the model to evaluate steady-state plume extent and long-term plume duration under selected potential future remedial alternatives.
 Our modeling results were presented in a focused feasibility study.